gabrielborgesdm/LIVA/README.md

 # LIVA - Acessibilidade interativa com LIBRAS

 ## About the application
-It makes possible to people with communication problems express what they're feeling through multimedia cards.
-Each card has a video, audio and a sound that can play in order to tell people what you want, for example, you can have a category card named "juices" and inside of it an item called "orange juice".
-The purpose of each media is to help learning Brazilian Sign Languages (LIBRAS), but since each card is dynamically created you can use them in any way you want.
+It makes it possible for people with communication problems to express their feelings through multimedia cards.
+Cards have media that help with communication, for example, you can click on an orange juice inside of a drinks category to tell people you want a beverage.
+LIVA's purpose is to help with teaching Brazilian Sign Languages (LIBRAS).
+But it is possible to give the cards the use that most pleases you.

 ## O que é a aplicação?
 A aplicação utiliza conceitos e técnicas relacionadas às tecnologias assistivas e agrega, em suas